dimariac/module3-getting_and_cleaning_data/CodeBook.md

 Initially, the code load the libraries that will be needed in the rest of the code.
 These are the 'data.table' and 'dplyr' libraries.

 Then, it checks if a folder called 'data' is in the working directory.
-If there is not, the folder is created.
+If it is not, the folder is created.
 Then it checks if the zip file containing the dataset is present in 'data'.
 If not present, the zip file is downloaded.
 Finally, it checks if the folder 'UCI HAR Dataset' is present, i.e. if the zip file has been unzipped.
 If not present, the